Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Budget Friendly (corded)

 Coming down a price tier, the Makita has all the features you need.
-And it also has the tracks, brand reputation and performance that make it a solid pick for both professionals and serious hobbyists.
+It also has the tracks, brand reputation, and performance that make it a solid pick for professionals and serious hobbyists.

-New woodworkers may not be as familiar with Makita as a top woodworking and tool brand.
+New woodworkers may need to become familiar with Makita as a top woodworking and tool brand.
 While Milwaukee and Dewalt spend marketing dollars freely, the Makita brand is built on decades of reliability.
-With features similar to the Festool (minus the riving knife) this saw is built to last.
+This saw is built to last with features similar to the Festool (minus the riving knife).
 Key features:

 • Electronic speed control